arcee-ai/KidRails/README.md

 #  KidRails: Replicating a Child-Safe LLM Model

-This repository provides the code, data references, and instructions necessary to replicate ourKidRails model—an open-source, child-safe large language model (LLM) built on the KidRails framework.
+This repository provides the code, data references, and instructions necessary to replicate our KidRails model—an open-source, child-safe large language model (LLM) built on the  KidRails framework.
 The project was developed to set a new industry standard for age-appropriate, transparent AI interactions for children, and to promote collaboration among educators, developers, and researchers.

 ## Table of Contents
 - Overview